tvaroglu/spot_me_backend/README.md

  -->
 ## Project Background

 This project was developed by Brian Fletcher, Caroline Tan, Ezzedine Alwafai, Gunnar Runkle, Scott Borecki, and Taylor Varoglu during Mod 3 of Turing School's Back End Engineering Program.
-The project was completed in 10 days, from creating the two new rails applications from scratch to deploying both to Heroku.
+Created from scratch and deployed to Heroku, this project consists of a front-end and back-end Ruby on Rails application that was completed in 10 days.

 The project description and base requirements can be found here: [link][consultancy-home]